DeRi-Bot: Learning to Collaboratively Manipulate Rigid Objects via Deformable Objects: Related Works

 \subsection{Rigid Body Manipulation}

 Plenty of work has been done in rigid body manipulation~\cite{9196971, xu2021deep, xie2019improvisation, 9832465, agrawal2016learning, Stoytchev2005BehaviorGroundedRO, toussaint2018differentiable}, but none of these approaches consider the task of using soft objects such as ropes for manipulating rigid bodies.
 The use of rigid objects to manipulate other rigid objects has also been widely explored.
 For instance, ~\cite{toussaint2018differentiable} proposes a Task and Motion Planning (TAMP) technique for using rigid objects to interact with other rigid objects, such as using a hook to drag another rigid object closer to the robot.
 Another method introduces a Deep Affordance Foresight~\cite{xu2021deep} that predicts the long-term effects of various actions, including tool use for moving other rigid objects.
 Likewise,~\cite{agrawal2016learning} performs the poking action with a stick to move rigid objects and develop a visual foresight of the environment.
-Similar to these approaches, we also build a visual foresight module, but our approach considers a deformable object, i.e., rope, to manipulate a rigid object, which introduces the complexity of dealing with soft-object physics and its impact on the rigid objects' motion.
+Moreover, manipulation with non-trivial tools has also been investigated.
+For example,~\cite{kawaharazuka2020tool} uses a neural network to optimize the shape and motion of a rigid planar tool represented by an image and tests it on 2D objects' transportation tasks.
+Similar to these approaches, we also build a visual foresight module, but our approach considers a 1D deformable object, i.e., rope, to manipulate a rigid object, which introduces the complexity of dealing with soft-object physics and its impact on the rigid objects' motion.